Alfresco/alfresco-docker-base-tomcat/README.md

 groups in the organization, customers and partners to create Tomcat bases application images from.

-Images are available for latest Tomcat 8.5.x, 9.0.x (Java 11 only).
+Images are available for latest Tomcat 8.5.x and 9.0.x.

 This image depends on the [alfresco-docker-base-java](https://github.com/Alfresco/alfresco-docker-base-java).